Skip to main content

 Example / Building a private case against a patron.
 Her copy of the ledger is the real one.

-The one reason this NPC still exists in the log.
+The one reason this NPC still needs DM attention.
 Blank for three sessions means archive.

 Example / Pays off in Saltwright if the party arrives before the ledger does.